 For Veterans Day, we published a similar round-up of the top war memorials in New York City, where you can honor the service men and women who served their presidents proudly.

 This article was posted originally in Feb.
-2016 and is updated annually for Presidents Weekend.
+2016 and is updated annually for Presidents Weekend, including for 2020.